Sustainability in action - an ode to the consumer

 Our production in Germany places immense value on sustainable and environmentally conscious manufacturing processes.
 We therefore generate the majority of the energy required for production with our own solar systems.
 We also have a water treatment system with which we recycle the water we use several times.
 Additionally, we offset the CO₂ emissions of each order by planting two trees and removing three plastic bottles from the oceans.
 By the way, processing natural stone does not require any energy.

 We personally and carefully curate our natural stones from selected quarries.
-Locally in Saxony-Anhalt, we process the natural stones for you in our factory, in small quantities and only to order, into unique pieces that are already several million years old and are pure natural products.
-Quality, aesthetics and environmental awareness run through every aspect of our work - from the mining of natural stone in our quarries to the premium shipping delivery to your living room, for which we reduce CO₂ emissions with our partner Greenspark balance.
+Locally in Saxony-Anhalt, we process the natural stones for you in our factory, in small quantities and only on order, into unique pieces that are already several million years old and pure natural products.
+Quality, aesthetics and environmental awareness run through every aspect of our work - from the extraction of the natural stones in our quarries to the premium shipping delivery to your living room, for which we offset the CO₂ emissions with our partner Greenspark .

-Sustainability is one of the basic pillars of the MAGNA Atelier – With our collections we actively speak out against the prevailing throwaway culture and would like to be part of the slow consumption movement.
-With a unique natural stone or an object made from our recycled glass ceramics, you too can have a positive influence on your ecological footprint without sacrificing style and high quality.
-We
+Sustainability is one of the pillars of the MAGNA Atelier - with our collections we actively speak out against the prevailing throwaway culture and want to be part of the slow consumption movement.
+With a unique natural stone piece or an object made from our recycled glass ceramic, you too can have a positive influence on your ecological footprint without sacrificing style and quality.
+We also offer you the opportunity to have your very own work of art made from natural stone by creating custom-made items .

 Why not save up for a very special piece of furniture that you can enjoy for years and that was made just for you, rather than buying a soulless, mass-produced table for a smaller amount and then replacing that table with the next one after 1-2 years substitute?